35th Reunion

 Classmate Workshop: AI Playground

 Grab a front seat for the AI revolution with hands-on activities and table discussions.
 We'll dive into some of the latest tools with a focus on creative opportunities, and even discuss a few ethical dilemmas.
 Write a song, draw a picture, and redesign a Harvard elective in less than 15 minutes..
 Whether you're an AI expert or just curious, this event is for you.
 We, the humans in the room, are the experts!
 Let's collaborate, learn, and imagine the future together.
 All are welcome to attend.
-This program can accommodate up to 40 participants.*
+This program can accommodate up to 40 participants and pre-registration is required – you can register here.

 Organized by: John Emerson, Tina Lount and Duncan Wilson

-John Emerson has generated over $100m in new product revenue building health tech products that make healthcare accessible to patients, providers, and institutions that support them.
-Recently, he has advised several AI companies.
+John Emerson has generated over $100m in new product revenue, building health tech products that make healthcare accessible to patients, providers, and institutions that support them.
+He has an MBA from UC Berkeley.
+Workwise, he is most proud of setting up and leading product strategy at Healthline.com, the #1 Consumer Health site in the US and co-founding COVIDCheck Colorado during the pandemic.
+Recently, he has been advising several AI companies.
 He lives in Denver, Colorado, with his family and loves exploring the Mountain West region.

 Tina Lount is a tech professional with a career spanning AI startups, enterprise software, and predictive analytics.
 With her Harvard undergraduate degree in Mechanical Engineering and Visual Environmental Studies and an MS in Manufacturing Systems Engineering from Stanford, Tina has spent over two decades at the intersection of AI and ML innovation, technical communication and training, and product development.
 She has worked across industries from quick-service automation to enterprise data analysis at companies including McD TechLabs, Ayasdi, Alpine Data Labs, and SAP Ariba.